raytaylorlin/jQuery-markTools/README.md

-jQuery MarkTools
+jQuery-markTools
 ===

-jQuery MarkTools is a jQuery plugin to help you mark on a DOM.
+jQuery-markTools is a jQuery plugin to help you mark on a DOM.